 Say Music Video recorded at the Map Room and White Eagle Saloon

 In their soul-searching tribal folk rock music, Chasing Ebenezer reflects on the yearning for peace amidst turmoil.
 They advocate for the abused and abandoned among us and seek to move hearts to sacrificial compassion.

 The band plays with a full-on rock sound and a folk sensibility borrowing from traditions all around the world.
-Heidi learned to play classical violin before honing her folk singing and bohemian violin style.
-Ben incorporates four different guitars, Dobro, and ukulele to make each song uniquely different.
-He finger picks melodies and incorporates Spanish and Irish playing and Eddie Vedderesque vocals.
-Ryan Souders (drum kit) and David Skones (guitar, bass, cello) crank the rock ’n roll to the next level while Bryan Atkinson adds spice on djembe and congas.
+Heidi learned to play classical violin in Romania before honing her folk singing and bohemian violin style.
+Ben utilizes four different guitars, Dobro, and ukulele to give each song its own sound.
+He finger picks melodies and draws from Spanish and Irish guitar playing and Eddie Vedderesque vocals.
+Ryan Souders (drum kit) and David Skones (guitar, bass, cello) crank the rock ’n roll to the next level while Bryan Atkinson adds spice on djembe, congas, and bongos.

-Similar Artists: John Butler Trio, Ben Harper, Enter the Worship Circle, The Civil Wars, The Swell Season
+Similar Artists: John Butler Trio, Ben Harper, Burlap to Cashmere, Enter the Worship Circle, Dave Matthews Band, Loreena McKennitt, The Civil Wars, The Swell Season